WebMole/crawler-benchmark/ReadMe.md

 > Now sit and relaxe or go take a coffee, may take a while ;)

-Note: Not fully tested yet, you now need to manually `vagrant ssh`, `cd /crawler-benchmark`, then `python runserver.py`.
+Note: Not fully tested yet, you now need to manually run the app

+    vagrant ssh
+    cd /crawler-benchmark
+    workon cb
+    python runserver.py

 Will automate this in the future.

 When it's done, you can visit the app running at [localhost:8888](http://localhost:8888)